LucaRickli/homelab/internal/cilium/README.md

 kubectl apply -f bgpPeeringPolicy.yaml
 ```

+Once everythings configured you can inspect the BGP routes on your router using `show ip bgp`.

 #### Layer 2 announcments

 If your network does not support BGP cilium can resolve your services using ARP.